eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

     export ROS_DISCOVERY_SERVER="127.0.0.1:11811;127.0.0.1:11888"
     ros2 run demo_nodes_cpp listener --ros-args --remap __node:=listener

-Now, if one of these servers fails, we would still have discovery communication between nodes.
+Now, if one of these servers fails, there would still be discovery communication between nodes.

 Backup Server